Use back button to return to previous page

 The join behind the nut has the vintage correct convex curve (for a slab board, veneer join boards have the reverse..!)

-I have always included this feature in my necks, and I have been surprised to see even some £6,000 replicas that have the straight join in this area, which to my eye make it looks like a cheap repro neck...as ever, it’s all about the details...
+I have always included this feature in my necks, and I have been surprised to see even some £6,000 replicas that have the straight join in this area, which to my eye makes it look like a cheap repro neck...as ever, it’s all about the details...

 Onto the next stage which is adding some tuner holes...done on my drill press...